tamcv/minichat/README.md

 # Homework 2 - *Name of App*

-**TikTok** is a Ruby on Rails blog application that allows users to send messages to each other that can only be read once.
+**MiniChat** is a Ruby on Rails blog application that allows users to send messages to each other that can only be read once.

 Submitted by: tamchau